paynterf/MissChanger/README.md

 **<u>Note:</u>**

-Through testing with material combinations such as ABS-PLA.
-The window for success for combination of materials that need an enclosure and those that don't are extremely tight.
-Achieving it require additional hardware (for active chamber temperature control), compromises (such as: weaker layer adhesion, weaker bed adhesion, etc.), and trials-&-errors for every print job.
-Therefore, it is advised to decide on whether the machine should or should not be enclosed before hand and stick with material combinations that has the same chamber requirements.
+Thorough testing with material combinations such as ABS-PLA.
+The window for success for a combination of materials that need an enclosure and those that don't is extremely tight.
+Achieving it requires additional hardware (for active chamber temperature control), compromising issues (such as: weaker layer adhesion, weaker bed adhesion, etc.), and trials-&-errors for every print job.
+Therefore, it is advised to decide on whether the machine should or should not be enclosed beforehand and stick with material combinations that have the same chamber requirements.

 ## Software

 For the latest **Alpha** / **Beta** / **Release** version, instructions are available here: [Klipper_Config](https://github.com/VIN-y/MissChanger/tree/main/Klipper_Config).

 The plugin for MissChanger is a fork of [klipper-toolchanger](https://github.com/viesturz/klipper-toolchanger), for [Tapchanger](https://github.com/viesturz/tapchanger), and it is available via GitHub at [VIN-y/klipper-toolchanger](https://github.com/VIN-y/klipper-toolchanger).
-MissChanger deviate greatly from the design of Tapchanger and Draftshift (Stealthchanger); thus, it's config files are not compatible upstream.
+MissChanger deviates greatly from the design of Tapchanger and Draftshift (Stealthchanger); thus, it's config files are not compatible upstream.

 ### Recommended software:

 - [KIAUH](https://github.com/dw-0/kiauh) - For the purpose of managing Klipper updates, to handle any potential incompatibility issues, whenever there is a major Klipper update.
 - [Klipper-Backup](https://github.com/Staubgeborener/Klipper-Backup) - Klipper-Backup is a script for manual or automated GitHub backups.
-It's Lightweight, pragmatic and comfortable.
+It's lightweight, pragmatic and comfortable.

 ## Roadmap